AnthonyPageau/Rocket_Elevator_Rest_API/README.md

     Select:  Body
                 Raw
                 JSON
-    In the text field, enter: { "elevator_status": "Active" or "Inactive" or "Intervention" }
+    In the text field, enter: { "elevator_status": "ACTIVE" or "Inactive" or "Intervention" }
     SEND
     You can verify if it worked by retrieving the current status of the specific elevator (STEP 5).